BabbleSim/ext_NRF52_hw_models/src/nrfx/hal/README.md

 And normally most differences between the official version and this one will be simply due to this not having been updated yet.

-Note that, so far, this replacement HAL only provides a small subset of the whole nRFx API: Mostly the functions and types used by the current Zephyr BLE controller and necessary drivers, and only for the peripherals which are part of these models.
+Note that, so far, this replacement HAL only provides a subset of the whole nRFx API: Mostly the functions and types used by the current Zephyr BLE controller and necessary drivers, and only for the peripherals which are part of these models.